tna76874/hdhweg-ubuntu/README.md

 #### Extra: TeamSpeak

 If you want, you can also install TeamSpeak.
-Because you have to accept the terms and conditions this will not be automatically set up.
 Type in a terminal after the setup playbook completed:

 ```bash
 /srv/install_ts.sh